-Papakolea Green Sand Beach at Mahana Bay is among the truly magical Hawaii beaches.
-Near South Point at the southern tip of the Big Island, reaching Mahana Bay is a bit of a trek but you will be rewarded for your efforts, with breathtaking scenery and wide-open vistas.
+Papakolea Beach is a green sand beach at Mahana Bay and one of the truly magical Hawaii beaches.
+Near South Point at the southern tip of the Big Island, reaching Papakolea Beach is a bit of a trek, but you will be rewarded for your efforts by breathtaking scenery and wide-open vistas.
 The only green sand beach in Hawaii and one of only two in the entire world, Papakolea is a real marvel.

-The green sand at Papakolea Beach comes from olivine crystals that erode over time as the ocean does its work on the basalt lava flow.
-There is such a high concentration of the mineral olivine in the lava found in this area that the entire beach appears green.
+The olivine crystals at Papakolea have eroded from the basalt, and because there is such a high concentration of olivine in this particular lava flow, the result is a stunning green sand beach.
 This and nearby Punalu’u Black Sand Beach are two of the most unique Hawaii beaches you will encounter anywhere.

-The hike to Papakolea Beach is just under 2.5 miles (four kilometers) each way, across wide-open, dusty coastal pasturelands.
+The hike to Papakolea Beach is about 2.5 miles (four kilometers) each way, across wide-open, hot and dusty coastal pasturelands.
 Wear plenty of sunscreen and bring lots of water.
 Depending on when you go, it may feel like a pleasant stroll, or more like a death-march if the sun is scorching hot and the wind is pummeling dust in your face.

 One of the treats in hiking close to the coastline is occasional pockets of shimmering green sand, deposited where water has receded from the tide pools.
-In places the sand has a glassy gem-like quality.
+In places the olivine gives the sand a glassy, gem-like quality.
 It is so vibrantly green it could almost be the remains of an undersea emerald city that has washed ashore.
 The image below was taken during a recent Student Travel program as we explored the coast with one of our small groups of teenagers.

 DO NOT REMOVE THE SAND!
-Resist the temptation to pocket any of the beautiful green sand as a Big Island souvenir.
-Not only is the supply limited, but the volcano goddess Pele has been known to frown upon visitors who remove green or black sand from her beaches!
+Resist the temptation to take any of the beautiful green sand as a Big Island souvenir.
+Not only is the supply limited, but the volcano goddess Pele has been known to wreak havoc upon visitors who remove green or black sand from her beaches!
 Don't say we didn't warn you.

 The coastline along here is raw and untamed.
 Waves crash along the jagged shoreline and send sea spray rocketing skyward.
 Periodically you will come across evidence of ancient Hawaiian civilization in the remains of the rock structures along the coast.

-Even with all the branches in the road that seem to ramble every which way along the path to Green Sand Beach, it’s not easy to get lost on this hike.
+Even with all the branches in the road that seem to ramble every which way along the path to Papakolea green sand beach, it’s not easy to get lost on this hike.
 Just keep the coastline on your right and eventually you end up at the beach.
-Papakolea lies at the bottom of a large lava bowl carved out of the coastline.
-The trail to the bottom begins behind the beach, with a steep descent that is often slippery.
+Papakolea Beach lies at the bottom of a large lava bowl carved out of the coastline.
+The trail to the bottom begins behind the beach on its western edge, with a steep descent that is often slippery.
 Before you venture down, check the surf and make sure the waves aren’t crashing clear up to the top of the beach.

-To reach Papakolea Green Sand Beach, turn onto South Point Road between the 69 and 70 mile markers on Highway 11, approximately 6 miles west of Na'alehu.
+To reach Papakolea green sand beach, turn onto South Point Road between the 69 and 70 mile markers on Highway 11, approximately 6 miles west of Na'alehu.
 About 4 miles down South Point Road, take the right fork.
-As you near the coastline at about 8 miles, take the left fork and continue less than a mile to the end of the road.
+As you near the coastline, approximately 10 miles from the main highway, take the left fork and continue less than a mile to the end of the road.
 The road is paved, but is very narrow and in disrepair.
 There are no facilities here, so plan accordingly.
 Bring plenty of water.